Danny024/depth_pro_ros/README.md

 # depth_pro_ros
-A depth Pro wrapper for ROS2
+A depth Pro wrapper for ROS2.
-The depth pro model out  of the box predicts focal length and the metric depth (z dimension) for any image with an accuracy of about 90%.
+The depth pro model out  of the box to predict focal length and the metric depth (z dimension) for any image with an accuracy of about 90%.

 Test machine
  - Tested  on Alienware Laptop 4090RTX Nvidia GPU